2023 Peterborough City Council election

-The 2023 Peterborough City Council election took place on 4 May 2023 to elect member of Peterborough City Council in Cambridgeshire, England.
+The 2023 Peterborough City Council election took place on 4 May 2023 to elect members of Peterborough City Council in Cambridgeshire, England.
 There were 21 of the 60 seats on the council contested.
 The election took place alongside other local elections across England.

 The council remained under no overall control, being led by a Conservative minority administration.

 Overview

 Going into the election, the position of the parties and the number of seats they were defending was: